The Special Subject Teachers’ Online Conference

 Grade 8 Student Work in Geometry: Part 2

 We continue with other aspects of Geometry that can be of value to eighth graders.
 Spirals are constructed in a circle and also through the tactile and kinesthetic experience of folding long strips of paper using the Fibonacci series as a basis.
-The “Divine Proportion” of Phi comes to life as eighth graders experience their own proportions.
+The “Divine Proportion” of Phi comes to life as eighth graders experience their own proportions. -

-• Resources and PDFs
+Resources and PDFs6.
+Resources and PDFs

 Homework as a Sacred Cow by Ron Milito

-The most thoroughly researched essay concerning all that Rudolf Steiner
+The most thoroughly researched essay concerning all that Rudolf Steiner really had to say about homework.
+Important reading!

 Eighth Grade Homework